Balgo Dialysis Appeal

 Join the FRIENDS OF BALGO GROUP to receive updates on events, fundraising and project developments

 Purple House Exhibition @ AGNSW

-A celebration of leading Pintupi artists and their enduring legacy, 21 years since the original the Western Desert Dialysis Appeal
+In 2021-22 an exhibiiton of leading Pintupi artists was held to celebrate 21 years since the Western Desert Dialysis Appeal.

 What’s so special about Balgo (Wirramanu)?